Jaeder42/InitialStatusRedminePlugin/README.md

     It adds a new Issue Status called initial, which is also set to be the default status.

     The initial statuses can be set via the workflow settings menu.

+    The plugin has only been tested on Redmine 2.5.2, if you have issues on a different version please let me know.